nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 This will open the manual page for `ls`.
 Use the space key to go forward and b to go backwards.
 When you are done reading, just hit `q` to exit.

-Unfortunately Git Bash for Windows does not have the `man` command.
+Unfortunately GitBash for Windows does not have the `man` command.
 Instead, try using the `--help` flag after the command you want to learn about.
+For internal bahs commands such as `cd` and  `pwd` you will be able to access the help file by typing `help function`.

 ```
 ls --help
+help cd
 ```

 And you also find the manual pages at many different sites online, e.g. [http://linuxmanpages.com/]().